LogtalkDotOrg/logtalk3/QUICK_START.md

 the Applications folder.

-On Windows systems, shortcuts for running Logtalk with selected backend Prolog compilers are created on the `Start Menu/Programs/Logtalk` menu.
+On Windows systems, shortcuts for running Logtalk with selected backend Prolog compilers are created in the `Start Menu/Programs/Logtalk` menu.
 The first run of the JIProlog and XSB integration shortcuts may require administrator privileges depending on the JIProlog and XSB installation (right-click on the shortcut and select the "Run as administrator" option).